 It is important that all female pets be spayed.
-Performed on female cat or dog, a spay involves removing both ovaries (and in some cases, the uterus as well).
-When performed early in life (usually around 6 months of age), spaying decreases the risk of mammary cancer and uterine infections later on; it also prevents them from having unwanted litters, therefore helping to control the pet population.
-We recommend that all female pets are spayed early in life, and typically this is done at around 6 months of age.
+Performed on female cat or dog, a spay involves removing both ovaries and the uterus, or we can refer canine patients to our sister clinic Roncy Village Veterinary Clinic for a laparoscopic spay that removes only the ovaries.
+When performed early in life (usually around 6 months of age), spaying decreases the risk of mammary cancer and uterine infections later on; it also prevents pets from having unwanted litters, therefore helping to control the pet population.
+We recommend that all female pets are spayed early in life.

 It is important that all male pets be neutered early in life, typically around 6 months of age.
 A neuter, performed on male cats or dogs, involves the removal of the testicles.
 This prevents them from impregnating a female, and decreases the risk of prostate infection and prostate cancer later in life.
 Neutering also eliminates the possibility of testicular cancer.

 For dogs, an incision is made just in front of the scrotum, and sutures are placed under the skin to close the incision.
 The procedure itself takes slightly longer with dogs than cats, where the incision is made in the scrotum itself.
-The incisions are left to heal and close on their own, which they do very quickly.
+The incisions heal very quickly.

-At Bloorcourt Veterinary Clinic, the removal of unwanted, unsightly or even cancerous lumps is a common occurrence.
-In our experience, most lumps are small and are often removed purely for cosmetic purposes.
-However, we also have also seen many cases where the lumps are large or cancerous, and pose a serious threat to a pet’s health, comfort and wellbeing.
+At Bloorcourt Veterinary Clinic, the removal of uncomfortable, unsightly or cancerous lumps is a common surgery.
+In our experience, most lumps are small and are often removed for comfort or cosmetic purposes.
+However, even more important are the many cases where the lumps are large or cancerous, and pose a serious threat to a pet’s health, comfort and wellbeing.
 Our vets are trained to remove all types and sizes of lumps in a manner that promotes quick healing and minimal recovery time.

 Soft Tissue Surgery

-There are different types of soft tissue surgical procedures with many involving the abdominal organs.
-Some of the most common abdominal procedures that our vets have performed are cystotomy (removal of bladder stones), splenectomy (removal of the spleen), gastrotomy or enterotomy (removal of foreign objects from the stomach or intestines), gastropexy (tacking the stomach to the body wall in dogs that are at risk for bloat), organ biopsies, and nephrectomy (kidney removal).
+There are different types of soft tissue surgical procedures, with many involving the abdominal organs.
+Some of the most common abdominal procedures that our vets perform are cystotomy (removal of bladder stones), splenectomy (removal of the spleen), gastrotomy or enterotomy (removal of foreign objects from the stomach or intestines), gastropexy (tacking the stomach to the body wall in dogs that are at risk for bloat, which is done laparoscopically at our sister clinic Roncy Village), and organ biopsies.
+Eye-related surgeries include entropion correction (when the eyelashes roll inward and rub against the eyeball), cherry eye repair, and enucleation.
 All of these surgeries are delicate and require special care and a thorough knowledge of the internal anatomy of both dogs and cats.
-Our vets are well trained and experienced in all of them; our team knows how ensure your pet recovers well, with as little pain and discomfort as possible.
+Our vets are well-trained and experienced in all of them, and our skilled team ensures your pet recovers well, with as little pain and discomfort as possible.

 Involving bones and ligaments, the most common orthopaedic surgeries are replacing a torn cruciate (ACL) ligament in dogs or repairing fractures and broken limbs in both dogs and cats.
-All of our orthopaedic surgeries are performed by a Board certified surgeon right here in our clinic.
-Our veterinarians surpervise the procedure and our experienced, caring staff make sure your pet is thoroughly monitored and comfortable before, during and after surgery.
+These orthopaedic surgeries are performed by a Board certified surgeon who is usually booked to perform the surgery at our sister clinic Roncy Village.
+When a limb cannot be saved, our own veterinarians also perform amputation surgeries.